keiserlab/keiserlab.github.io/collections/_people/lise_minaud.md

 jobtitle: Data Scientist
 bio:
 type: member
 excerpt: "Lise graduated from Université Paris-Saclay with a Master 2 in Bioinformatics and Biostatistics.
-She is interested in developing machine learning methodologies"
+She is interested in developing machine learning methodologies "
 header:
   teaser: /assets/images/people/bio-minaud.jpg
 papers: